doverunner/shaka-packager-integration-sample/README.md

 ## Notes

-- The script will retrieve key information from PallyCon's KMS using the provided token and content ID.
+- The script will retrieve key information from DoveRunner's KMS using the provided token and content ID.
 - It will then use these keys to construct a Shaka Packager command for content encryption.
 - The encrypted content will be output according to the Shaka Packager arguments provided.